A nonlinear version of Bourgain's projection theorem: Introduction and statement of results

 Moreover, the same holds if the pinned distance set is defined with respect to any $C^2$ norm whose unit ball has everywhere positive Gaussian curvature (with $c$ independent of the choice of norm). \end{theorem}

-In the plane, this result improves upon the bound \eqref{eq:katz-tao-bourgain} of Katz-Tao and Bourgain in several ways: (a) it provides a pinned version, (b) furthermore, not only does the pinned version hold for some $y\in A$, but in fact it holds for $y$ outside of a set of dimension $\kappa$, arbitrarily small (with the gain $c$ depending on $\kappa$) - this is new even when $\hdim(A)>1$, (c) it works for more general smooth, curved norms, (d) it extends to values of $\hdim(A)\in (0,1)$; in fact, in this interval it improves upon the bound \eqref{eq:falconer-dim-less-d-over-2} even ignoring the $c$ term, in addition to providing a pinned version and the first non-trivial bound in the range $\hdim(A)\in (0,1/2]$.
-Moreover, Theorem \ref{thm:main-distance-sets} provides the first improvement over the bound $\hdim(\Delta(A))\ge 1/2$ for Borel sets of dimension $3/2$ in $\R^3$, and also for Borel sets of dimension $>2$ in $\R^4$.
+In the plane, this result improves upon the bound \eqref{eq:katz-tao-bourgain} of Katz-Tao and Bourgain in several ways: (a) it provides a pinned version, (b) furthermore, not only does the pinned version hold for some $y\in A$, but in fact it holds for $y$ outside of a set of dimension $\kappa$, arbitrarily small (with the gain $c$ depending on $\kappa$) - this is new even when $\hdim(A)>1$, (c) it works for more general smooth, curved norms, (d) it extends to values of $\hdim(A)\in (0,1)$.
+Moreover, Theorem \ref{thm:main-distance-sets} provides an improvement over the bound $\hdim(\Delta(A))\ge 1/2$ for Borel sets of dimension $3/2$ in $\R^3$, and also for Borel sets of dimension $>2$ in $\R^4$.
 In dimensions $\ge 5$, the value $\alpha(d)$ from \eqref{eq:alpha-d} is smaller than $d-2$, so Theorem \ref{thm:main-distance-sets} becomes far less interesting.
+We note that a careful inspection of the proofs in \cite{KatzTao01}, combined with the discretized sum-product theorem of \cite{Bourgain03}, might lead to the analogue of \eqref{eq:katz-tao-bourgain} also for sets of dimension in $(0,1)$ and perhaps also in higher dimensions.
+We believe that the improvements (a)--(c) noted above do not follow in any direct way from previous approaches.

 \begin{remark} In dimensions $d\ge 3$, at least one of the assumptions $\kappa>d-2$, $\alpha>d-2$ in Theorem \ref{thm:main-distance-sets} is necessary, as can be seen from the examples $X=S^1\times \{0\}\subset \R^2\times\R^{d-2}$ and $X=S^{d-2}\times \{0\}\subset\R^{d-1}\times\R$.
 However, such assumptions may not be necessary if one only considers $y\in X$. \end{remark}